-6 Communications Media Department - New Courses, Course Revisions, Program Revision, Program Proposal for 50% plus Online Delivery a Program Proposal for 50% plus Online Delivery b New Courses:
+- 6 Communications Media Department New Courses, Course Revisions, Program Revision, Program Proposal for 50% plus Online Delivery

+APPROVED - a Program Proposal for 50% plus Online Delivery

 Program Proposal for Online Delivery of at least 50% of the B.S. in Communications Media was approved by the UWUCC.